 For all-around performance, the most useful and economical option is the hybrid muzzle brake.
 These devices are a combination between a muzzle brake or a compensator and a flash hider.
 They cost about the same as standard muzzle devices, and they feature practical two-in-one functionality.

+What is the most effective muzzle brake?
 Best .308 Muzzle Brake Overall

 Choosing the best 308 muzzle brake for your .308 rifle is essential, and it can dramatically improve the performance of your gun.
 But what’s the best .308 muzzle brake on the market today?

 If you’re looking for the best combination of quality and performance, it’s tough to go wrong with the VG6 Precision AR 308 Epsilon hybrid muzzle brake.
 This muzzle brake stabilizes the barrel while simultaneously hiding the flash, making it an ideal all-in-one muzzle upgrade.